IMAGINE-Consortium/imagine/doc/source/components.rst

 used by the sampler (always in the interval :math:`[0,1]`) to physical parameters, they store `Priors`_ associated with each parameter of that *field*.

-To convert ones own model into a IMAGINE-compatible field, one must create subclass one of the base classes available the :py:mod:`imagine.fields.base_fields`, most likely using one of the available templates to write a *wrapper* to the original code which are discussed in the sections below.
+To convert ones own model into a IMAGINE-compatible field, one must create a subclass of one of the base classes available the :py:mod:`imagine.fields.base_fields`, most likely using one of the available templates to write a *wrapper* to the original code which are discussed in the sections below.